Code of Business Ethics

 A personal conflict of interest occurs whenever an individual’s private interests may affect his or her ability to act in the best interests of MSH.
 Examples of situations that may constitute a personal conflict of interest include:

-Ownership of or interest in a company that is a competitor or a subcontractor to MSH;
+- An MSH Representative having ownership of or any business interest in a company that is a competitor or a subcontractor to MSH;

-An MSH employee acting as a consultant to an MSH customer or subcontractor;
+- An MSH employee having any kind of a business relationship with an MSH customer or subcontractor;

 MSH Representatives should avoid any relationship, influence, or activity that might impair, or even appear to impair, their ability to make objective and fair decisions when performing their job.